Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 `SELECT * FROM person LIMIT 15;` <br />

-If you want to limit the number of records that you want to have we can use the `LIMIT`. <br />
+If you want to limit the number of records that you want to have we can use the `LIMIT`.
+Using the above query we can <br />